-Join us for the 2023 Anti-Racism and Equity, Diversity, Inclusion Teach-in for Tulane faculty and staff!
+Join us for the 4th annual 2024 Anti-Racism and Equity, Diversity, Inclusion Teach-in for Tulane faculty and staff!
 Please note you must register for each of the following sessions listed below.
 We are excited to come together as a community to learn and grow with one another with the following 5 key learning goals.

-Registrants will have an opportunity to view three documentaries before and after the teach-in.
-The first documentary is The Veil, a documentary by Tulane Alumni (Class of ’22) Raven Ancar about Black student experiences at Tulane.
-Registrants will receive this link via email on March 22 and be able to view her documentary for 7 days (ending March 29).
-The password is 2023 and will be active March 22 - 29.
-Two other films (Anti-Racism Leadership at Tulane, produced by the EDI Office and the Anti-Racism Leadership 2021 Cohort and By Invitation Only by Rebecca Snedeker) are available throughout the year for viewing.
+Registrants will have an opportunity to view two documentaries before and after the teach-in (Anti-Racism Leadership at Tulane, produced by the EDI Office and the Anti-Racism Leadership 2021 Cohort and By Invitation Only by Rebecca Snedeker) are available throughout the year for viewing.